-Liver disease is a significant healthcare burden in the Philippines, with approximately 16,500 deaths per year due to liver disease complications, accounting for 2.65% of the country's total deaths in 2017.
-Chronic hepatitis infection, NAFLD and alcohol-associated liver disease are the country's most common causes of liver disease.
-Furthermore, liver cancer is the fourth most common cause of cancer in the Philippines, leading to approximately 9,950 deaths in 2020.
+Liver disease is a significant healthcare burden in the Philippines, with approximately 16,500 deaths per year due to liver disease complications, accounting for 2.65% of the country's total deaths in 2017.1 Chronic hepatitis infection, metabolic dysfunction-associated fatty liver disease (MAFLD) and alcohol-associated liver disease are the country's most common causes of liver disease.1 Furthermore, liver cancer is the fourth most common cause of cancer in the Philippines, leading to approximately 9,950 deaths in 2020.2

 Hepatitis B is a major concern, with the WHO considering the Philippines to be hyperendemic for the virus.
-It is the country's leading cause of hepatocellular carcinoma (HCC) and has a prevalence of approximately 16.7% within the general population, equating to 7.3 million persons infected.
-Whereas with other countries in the Asia Pacific region in which the prevalence rate for hepatitis B has steadily decreased in the last few decades, mainly due to effective vaccination programs, the hyperendemic status of the Philippines has persisted.
-As is the case in other countries, studies have also found that a lower annual income is a significant determinant of HBV infection in the Philippines, reducing the patients access to guality healthcare and increasing the risk of missed vaccinations.
-The limitations in healthcare resources available for treatment underscore the necessity for prevention to limit infection.
+It is the country's leading cause of hepatocellular carcinoma (HCC) and has a prevalence of approximately 16.7% within the general population, equating to 7.3 million persons infected.3 Whereas with other countries in the Asia Pacific region in which the prevalence rate for hepatitis B has steadily decreased in the last few decades, mainly due to effective vaccination programs, the hyperendemic status of the Philippines has persisted.3 As is the case in other countries, studies have also found that a lower annual income is a significant determinant of HBV infection in the Philippines, reducing the patients access to quality healthcare and increasing the risk of missed vaccinations.3 The limitations in healthcare resources available for treatment underscore the necessity for prevention to limit infection.
 Although a universal immunization program was introduced for infants for hepatitis B in 1992, it wasn't fully implemented until 2007 due to significant lack of funding.
-This greatly delayed its preventative effect, which may be a key reason for why the Philippines is so far behind many other nations in relation to hepatitis B eradication.
+This greatly delayed its preventative effect, which may be a key reason for why the Philippines is so far behind many other nations in relation to hepatitis B eradication.3